 - What makes or breaks the team and its health is the members of the team themselves, how they collaborate, and the environment the team operates in while the role of the functional manager tends to be more peripheral.

-(Note that “bands” appear for PO and stakeholders because the participants’ responses use integers and in many cases, there is only one PO or stakeholder per team, so the averages will also be whole numbers.)
+(Note that “bands” appear for PO and stakeholders because the participants’ responses use integers.
+In many cases, there is only one PO or stakeholder per team, so the averages will also be whole numbers.)

-Granted, this has not been a true statistical analysis that holds up to scientific standards, however, I would argue we can still derive some useful takeaways from looking at this extensive data set.
+Granted, this has not been a true statistical analysis that holds up to scientific standards.
+However, I would argue we can still pull some useful takeaways from looking at this extensive data set.
 What are those?

 - When it comes to healthy teams, Scrum Master and Product Owner have a strong influence.